ccollicutt/harbor-demos/README.md

 Since we are going to deploy Harbor to a Kubernetes cluster, we actually need a Kubernets cluster.

-The Tanzu Kubernetes Grid service has been deployed into a vSphere cluster and that will be used to create a TKG workload cluster.
+The Tanzu Kubernetes Grid service (TKGs) has been deployed into a vSphere cluster and that will be used to create a TKG workload cluster.

-*NOTE: Any Kubernetes cluster should be fine, as long as it provides a `LoadBalancer`.
-This demo uses a "vSphere with Tanzu" based workload cluster.*
+*NOTE: Any Kubernetes cluster should be fine, as long as it provides a `LoadBalancer` and persistent volumes.
+This demo uses a "vSphere with Tanzu" based TKG workload cluster.*

-*NOTE: vSphere with Tanzu/Kubernetes also has a native, integrated Harbor deployment (very easy to use, just click "Harbor Enable"), but this demo will not use that option and instead, for the purposes of demonstration, deploy a completely separate Harbor deployment.*
+*NOTE: vSphere with Tanzu/Kubernetes also has a native, integrated Harbor deployment (very easy to use, just click "Harbor Enable") but this demo will not use that option and instead, for the purposes of demonstration, deploy a completely separate Harbor deployment.*

 Now we can build a TKG workload cluster by "talking Kubernetes" to the service cluster, and the way that you usually talk to Kubernetes is via, yes, you guessed it, YAML, and we'll use `kubectl` to apply that YAML.